Egyptology - BA Programme

 The BA programme has the duration of two years, and it is divided into four academic semesters that correspond to four larger groups of courses Egyptology A, B, C, and D:

-During the first semester of your first year you will build up a general framework for your subsequent studies in the form of introductory A-courses: Egypt's History and Monuments: From Unity to Disunity, Egypt’s History and Monuments: From Empire to Subordination, Egyptian religion, and Egyptian language and literature.
+During the first semester of your first year you will build up a general framework for your subsequent studies in the form of introductory A-courses: Egypt's History and Monuments: From Unity to Disunity, Egypt’s History and Monuments: From Empire to Subordination, Egyptian religion, and Ancient Egyptian texts and hieroglyphs

 Over the B-courses of the next semester you will then build on these foundations by studying Egyptological material culture, Egyptian archaeology, and Middle Egyptian, the classical language of Pharaonic Egypt.